Kvieta1990/Kvieta1990.github.io/_posts/2021-07-08-top_physics.md

 $$

 <p style='text-align: justify'>
 When defining topological electrons, we are trying to look for similar definition as for the Gauss-Bonnet integral presented above.
 We can summarize the discussion in Ref.
 [1] as the following flow, Berry connection $$\rightarrow$$ Berry curvature $$\rightarrow$$ Berry phase.
-Considering then the integral of Berry curvature on the boundary of a 2D Brillouin zone, we then arrive the topological invariant - the Berry phase,
+Considering then the integral of Berry curvature on the boundary of a 2D Brillouin zone, we then arrive at the topological invariant - the Berry phase,
 </p>

 $$